Zero Gravity: Chris Childerhose Talks Tech with the Ootbi VSA | Join us >>

 Full Backup

-• Overview: The most thorough, a full backup, duplicates all selected data.
+• Overview: The most thorough, full backup duplicates all selected data.
 It's foundational for a solid data protection plan and ensures easy recovery.
 The trade-offs are the significant storage space and time required, which may only suit some organizations for regular execution.

 • How It Works: It involves scheduling full backups daily with a 24-hour RTO.
 This exhaustive approach replicates every piece of data, demanding considerable storage and time but ensuring comprehensive coverage.